ImageMagick/Usage-Markdown/morphology/index.md

 The alternative is to take a 'traditional' skeleton, and thin it so that the diagonals are always thinned on the 'outside' of the diagonal, as defined by the end points of the diagonal.

 The special '`Diagonals`' thinning kernel, is designed to do this, with a '`Corners`' kernel being used afterward to 'finish'.
-So lets thin the previous 'traditional' skeleton further..
+So let's thin the previous 'traditional' skeleton further..

 ~~~
 convert man_skeleton.gif -channel RG \